2021 Rugby League World Cup: Attendance and viewing

-As of 6 November, the 2021 Rugby League World Cup became the most viewed edition of the World Cup with television viewing surpassing 18.7 million.
+The 2021 Rugby League World Cup became the most viewed edition of the World Cup with television viewing surpassing 30 million in England alone.

 Before the start of the semi-finals, the opening match of the men's tournament saw the largest television viewing figures with 1.8 million.
 England vs Canada and England v Australia saw the largest viewing figures for a women's and wheelchair match respectively, both attracting a peak of 700,000.

 The England v Papua New Guinea men's quarter final broke the record for the largest stadium audience for a Rugby League World Cup quarter final of 23,179.

 England v Spain broke the attendance record for a wheelchair rugby league match with 3,268 in attendance.
 The record previous broke by the opening match of England v Australia.

 England v Canada was also the highest attendance women's game in the northern hemisphere with 8,621.